bstaple1/MTGA_Draft_17Lands/README.md

 - Current Draft: Lists the current draft type (Premier, Quick, or Traditional) that the application has identified

-Notes:
     - The application has only ever been tested on Premier and Quick drafts.
     - The Arena logs don't contain the pack data for pack 1, pick 1 for Premier drafts

 - Deck Filter: A drop-down that lists all of the available deck color permutations that you can use to filter the deck card ratings.

-Notes:
     - The percentage next to the number represents the win rate for that color combination.
 These percentage values are collected from the color ratings page on 17 Lands.
 If there are no values, then that means the sample size was too small to determine the win rate (unpopular deck combination).
-  - The "All Decks" option lists the combined rating across all of the deck color combinations
-	- The "Auto" option will keep the filter at "All Decks" for the first 15 picks and then switch over to the filter that best matches your taken cards.
+    - The "All Decks" option lists the combined rating across all of the deck color combinations -The "Auto" option will keep the filter at "All Decks" for the first 15 picks and then switch over to the filter that best matches your taken cards.

 - Pack, Pick Table: This table lists the cards contained in the current pack.

-Notes:
     - The "All" column lists the card rating for the "All Decks" filter.
 This is visible regardless of the Deck Filter option chosen.
         - The last column will list the card rating for the chosen Deck Filter option.
         - The card rating is derived from the Games in Hand Win Rate, Average Last Seen At, and Improvement When Drawn fields from 17 Lands.
 The individual values can be seen by clicking on the card in the table.
         - For Premier drafts, the pack 1, pick 1 card isn't available in the logs.

 - Missing Cards Table: This table will list the cards missing from a pack that's already been seen.

-Notes:
     - The user's chosen card will have an asterisk next to the name.
-	- For premier drafts, the missing cards from pack 1, pick 1 will not be available.
+        -For premier drafts, the missing cards from pack 1, pick 1 will not be available.

 - Deck Stats Table: This table lists the card distribution and total for creatures, noncreatures, and all cards.

-Notes:
     - The numbered columns represent the cost of the card (cmc).

 ## Menu Features